jafrmartins/yifi/README.md

 https://jafrmartins.github.io/yifi/

-### README: TO USE APPLICATION LAUNCH CHROME WITH --disable-web-security FLAG
+### TO USE APPLICATION LAUNCH CHROME WITH --disable-web-security FLAG